whenIBounce/operating_system_review_materials/chap9_main_memory.md

 ## Address Space
 1. What is address space?
-   - It was invented to create an easy to use abstractino of physical memory.
+   - It was invented to create an easy to use abstraction of physical memory.
-   - it is the **running program's view of memory** in the system.
+   - It is the **running program's view of memory** in the system.
-   - The address space of a process contains all of the memory state of the running program (the code of the program, a stack, a heap).
+   - The address space of a process contains **all** of the memory state of the running program (the code of the program, a stack, a heap).
-2. What is the job of the OS in this set of notes?
+1. What is the job of the OS in this set of notes?
     To virtualize memory. <br>

     The OS, with some serious hardware help, will take each of these virtual memory references, and turn them into physical addresses, which can be presented to the physical memory in order to